 I wanted to try the same Mac OS X image on VirtualBox because it is faster.

 I faced two issues in installing Mac OS X on VirtualBox with this image.

 1) This VMware Image did not boot in VirtualBox.

-I will be explaining how to fix above issues and successfully install Mac OS X on VirtualBox.
-So far I did not find any articles on web to install and run Mac OS X 10.5.5 on VirtualBox without installation DVD.
+I will be explaining how to fix the above issues and successfully install Mac OS X on VirtualBox.
+So far I did not find any articles on the web to install and run Mac OS X 10.5.5 on VirtualBox without installation DVD.

 Required Products for Mac OS X 10.5.5 installation.